Changing investor preferences are pressuring hedge funds to adapt in order to grow

-Graeme McKenzie, EY Asia-Pacific Leader, Wealth & Asset Management, says: “Managers and their counterparties continue the dialogue as to how to best partner together in light of funding, balance sheet and liquidity considerations.
+“Managers and their prime brokers continue the dialogue as to how to best partner together in light of funding, balance sheet and liquidity considerations.
 The landscape has become significantly more challenging as managers increase the number of financing relationships while each individual relationship is becoming more complex to manage.”

-Managers are focused on developing their talent management programs, which investors see as increasingly important
+Managers are focused on developing their talent management programs

 Investors increasingly request details on hedge funds’ talent management programs, as 75% of investors indicated they make this request and use it as a key consideration in their due diligence.

 Although 52% of managers are confident that client loyalty is rooted in strong relationships between the firm’s founding principals, 55% of investors state their primary allegiance is to their portfolio managers.
 To bridge this disconnect between perception and reality, talent management programs are evolving as managers focus on attracting and retaining talent.

 “Managers should ensure their talent program is appropriate to grow and retain talented investment professionals and succession plans for their portfolio managers.
 Investors should be confident in the institution’s ability to generate returns if a ‘star’ leaves.
 Secure talent that will drive the business forward in the future and achieve maximum growth.”

 - Ends -